 Several methods have been developed for identifying and quantifying microcirculatory dysfunction in septic shock.
 We can measure buccal, sublingual and subcutaneous microcirculatory CO2-levels.
 Near infrared spectroscopy (NIRS) measures microcirculatory hemoglobin saturation.
 Sidestream dark field (SDF) imaging directly visualises the microcirculation.
 None of those, or the other existing modalities, are readily available at my hospital and most definitely not in the rural or prehospital settings where I sometimes start resuscitating septic patients.
 Fortunately, there is a ‘poor man’s version’ of all that technology.
 The mottling score.

-A French group, Ait-Oufella et al, has published two papers focusing on a classical sign of septic circulatory shock, skin mottling.
+A French group, Ait-Oufella et al, has published two papers focusing on a classical sign of septic circulatory shock, skin mottling and the use of an eczema cream.
 Skin mottling is the patchy skin discolouration we see in poorly perfused patients and is thought to represent poor microcirculation.
 Based on the observation that it is most commonly seen on the patient’s knees the authors designed a score based on the extent of mottling.
 Basically, the sicker the patient, the larger the extent of the mottling area.

 0 – No mottling